Supply-side economics

 A basis of supply-side economics is the Laffer curve, a theoretical relationship between rates of taxation and government revenue.
 The Laffer curve suggests that when the tax level is too high, lowering tax rates will boost government revenue through higher economic growth, though the level at which rates are deemed "too high" is disputed.
-A 2012 poll of leading economists found none agreed that reducing the US federal income tax rate would result in higher annual tax revenue within five years.
-Critics also argue that several large tax cuts in the United States over the last 40 years have not increased revenue.

 The term "supply-side economics" was thought for some time to have been coined by the journalist Jude Wanniski in 1975; according to Robert D. Atkinson, the term "supply side" was first used in 1976 by Herbert Stein (a former economic adviser to President Richard Nixon) and only later that year was this term repeated by Jude Wanniski.
 The term alludes to ideas of the economists Robert Mundell and Arthur Laffer.
+The term is contrasted with demand-side economics.

 Historical origins

 Supply-side economics developed in response to the stagflation of the 1970s.
 It drew on a range of non-Keynesian economic thought, including the Chicago School and New Classical School.
 Bruce Bartlett, an advocate of supply-side economics, traced the school of thought's intellectual descent from the philosophers Ibn Khaldun and David Hume, satirist Jonathan Swift, political economist Adam Smith and United States Secretary of the Treasury Alexander Hamilton.
+In 2007, Bartlett stated:

-Bartlett stated in 2007 that
+Today, hardly any economist believes what the Keynesians believed in the 1970s and most accept the basic ideas of supply-side economics – that incentives matter, that high tax rates are bad for growth, and that inflation is fundamentally a monetary phenomenon.
+Consequently, there is no longer any meaningful difference between supply-side economics and mainstream economics.